 This week I’m bringing you ALL THE COOKIES you’ll ever need for mailing this Christmas!
 I’m a part of Christmas cookies Week with many other food writers sharing all new recipes.

-That’s not all– I’m sharing a giveaway for some prizes to make your baking even better!
 I’ve been given some products to showcase in these recipes but as always the opinions are all mine.
 I’d like to thank Analon, Adams Extract and Milliken Pecan Company for their generous donations for making this giveaway possible.